 “It gives me the highest satisfaction to find the Arts and Sciences making a progress in any Country; but when I see them advancing in the rising States of America I feel a peculiar pleasure: and in my opinion, every effort of Genius, and all attempts towards improving useful knowledge ought to meet with encouragement in this Country.
 Your performance is of the most useful and beneficial kind, and, from the opinion of those Gentlemen who have inspected it I have not the least doubt but that it is a very valuable one.”

-Pike secured endorsements from Dartmouth, Harvard and Yale colleges for his work and it began a long run as a successful textbook.
+Pike secured endorsements from Dartmouth, Harvard and Yale colleges for his work.
+That began a long run as a successful textbook.

 Pike was not alone in the field of math publishing, however.
 In 1799 Nathan Daboll of Groton, Conn. published his Daboll’s schoolmaster’s assistant: being a plain, practical system of arithmetic, adapted to the United States.
 Daboll was a teacher in New London, Conn. who taught navigation to sailors there.
 In the 1770s he began publishing almanacs, some featuring pro-American propaganda to help promote the Revolution.